 Two of the best managers are 1Password and LastPass, and these will both store all of your passwords securely and allow you to access them with one master password.
 This is one of the simplest ways to make sure your passwords are as secure as they can be.

 Password Protect Your Devices

 On the subject of passwords, make sure you also password protect your computers, phones, and tablets.
 It may take a little bit longer to access them, but the extra security is well worth it.

 Another step that you can take to protect your accounts is to use two-step verification.
+Also called two-factor authentication (2FA).
 Many services are now offering this, so always use it where it is available.

 Emails are another area where you should exercise caution.
 Attachments in emails are a common way to transmit viruses, and phishing emails can allow criminals to capture your bank details and steal other personal information.